 Mary Kircher Roddy, CG®, grew up in San Rafael, California.
 She earned a Bachelor degree in Liberal Studies from The University of California, Riverside in 1982 and a Master in Professional Accounting from the University of Texas in 1984.
 She earned a certificate in Genealogy and Family History at the University of Washington in 2005.
 She was credentialed by the Board for Certification of Genealogists® in 2019, Certificate No. 1113.*

 Mary became interested in genealogy in 2000 in anticipation of a sabbatical in Ireland where her husband was a Fulbright Scholar at the University of Limerick.
 She was sure she would complete all her Irish genealogy while her husband taught at UL and her children attended Monaleen school.
-Fifteen years later, the genealogy is still a work in progress.
+Two decades later, the genealogy is still a work in progress.
 But the trip to Ireland awakened something deep in her Celtic bloodlines, the Irish tradition of the Seanachi, the storytellers and historians of yore.

 Mary has published articles in many publications including The National Genealogical Society Quarterly, NGS Magazine, Family Chronicle (now called Your Genealogy Today), Internet Genealogy, as well as society publications in the US, Australia and Canada.